Introduction to Control Statement in JavaScript

 }

-With initialize, it starts the loop, here a declared variable is used.
-Then the exit condition for the loop is checked in condition part.
+With initialization, the loop starts by using a declared variable.
+Then, the condition part checks the exit condition for the loop.
 When this condition returns true, the code block inside is executed.
-When, in case, if the condition returns false or fails, it goes to increment/decrement part and the variable is assigned an updated value.
-Values are updated until the condition is satisfied.
+If the condition returns false or fails, the control moves to the increment/decrement part, where the variable is updated.
+The values are updated until the condition is satisfied.

 Conclusion

 JavaScript has two types of control statements.
 Conditional and Iterative (Looping) with their particular uses.
-We learned about conditional statements like IF, IF-ELSE, and SWITCH, along with their respective syntaxes.
-And for Iterative Statements, we learned about WHILE, DO-WHILE and FOR along with syntaxes.
+We learned about conditional statements like IF, IF-ELSE, and SWITCH and their respective syntaxes.
+And for Iterative Statements, we learned about WHILE, DO-WHILE, and FOR, along with syntaxes.
 A condition is passed and checked until satisfied.

 Recommended Articles

 This is a guide to Control Statement in JavaScript.
-Here we discuss the introduction and types of control statements in javascript which includes conditional statements and iterative statements.
+Here we discuss the introduction and types of control statements in javascript, including conditional statements and iterative statements.
 You can also go through our other suggested articles to learn more –